braedenbarnes/weather_analyzer.py/README.md

 # Sprint 2
 Added core functionality to load weather data from CSV, display city temperatures, and search for a city with fallback message if not found
-Implemented data loading, display, and city search features with not-found handling
+Implemented data loading, display, and city search features with not-found handling Added add_city function to allow users to append new weather data to file and began implementing main menu structure for user interaction
+Implemented add_city feature and started main menu system with user options